JorgeAparicio/ImageQ/README.txt

 LICENSE
 =======

-ImageQ source code is released under the terms of the GNU General Public License (GPL) version 3.
+Most of ImageQ source code is released under the terms of the GNU General Public License (GPL) version 3.

 See COPYING.GPL3.txt for more details.

+There are two exceptions:

+1) The files inside the opencv_future folder.
+Those files are under the Intel License Agreement For Open Source Computer Vision Library.

+   See inside those files for more details.

-There are some samples images under the 'samples' folder, those files are licensed under Creative Commons or belong to the public domain.
+2) The images under the 'samples' folder, those files are licensed under Creative Commons or belong to the public domain.

    See samples/license.txt for more details.